-Just as the proponents of the Renovationist church did at the dawn of the Soviet Union, the equally renovationist OCU, headed by Epiphany Dumenko, is inexorably heading toward acceptance of the new church calendar, created at the turn of the century by the Constantinople and Greek Churches.
-Moreover, the OCU is determined to make the new calendar the law of the Ukrainian land.
+Just as the proponents of the Renovationist church did at the dawn of the Soviet Union, the equally renovationist OCU, headed by Epiphany Dumenko, is inexorably heading toward acceptance of the New Calendar, created at the turn of the century by the Constantinople and Greek Churches.
+Moreover, the OCU is determined to make the New Calendar the law of the Ukrainian land.

 According to the Council resolutions, the transition to the New Calendar should be carried out beginning September 1, the beginning of the new Church year on the New Calendar.

 Parishes and monasteries may remain on the Old Calendar if they so desire, but it requires a two-thirds vote from the parish council or spiritual council of the monastery.